Thursday, January 17, 2013

 Books with clearly detailed pictures showed the "how to's" of healthy chicken and egg raising were given to each family that attended and extras kept for the families that were unable to be there.
 Questions were asked, advice given.
 The guests were warmly received by the families.

 Our all day training was a huge success!!!
 Please enjoy the photos below.
-If you would like to support this project and ones like it in Lang Son please click on the link below:
+If you would like to support this project and ones like it in Lang Son please donate above or to see more photos and learn more go to http://www.facebook.com/charitabledreams

 Programs we are growing....